arandom0/fedora-36-post-install-script/README.md

 # fedora-36-post-install-script

 A collection of scripts and configs to make Fedora the way I want after install.
 Note that this is something I wrote specifically for myself.
-You can remove certain parts / apps etc. If you remove Skype or Geary from the script, you should probably also remove their config / autostart files from userdata/.config/autostart and userdata/.var/app.
+You can remove certain parts / apps etc. If you remove Skype or Geary from the install script, you should probably also remove their config / autostart files from userdata/.config/autostart and userdata/.var/app.

 INSTALLATION